 The Chemical Industry & Chemical Engineering Quarterly (Chem.
 Ind.
 Chem.
 Eng.
 Q.) is published by the Association of Chemical Engineers of Serbia (AChE).
-Following institutions support the activities of the publisher:
+The following institutions support the activities of the publisher:

-- Ministry of Science, Technological Development and Innovations of the Republic of Serbia - Faculty of Technology and Metallurgy, University of Belgrade - Faculty of Technology, University of Novi Sad - Faculty of Technology, University of Niš, Leskovac - Faculty of Technical Sciences, University of Novi Sad - Faculty of Science and Mathematics, University of Novi Sad - Faculty of Technical Sciences, University of Priština, Kosovska Mitrovica - Institute for Technology of Nuclear and Other Mineral Raw Materials, Belgrade - Institute of Chemistry, Technology and Metallurgy, University of Belgrade - Institute for Testing of Materials IMS, Belgrade - Elixir Prahovo - DCP Hemigal, Leskovac
+- Ministry of Science, Technological Development and Innovations of the Republic of Serbia - Faculty of Technology and Metallurgy, University of Belgrade - · Faculty of Technology, University of Novi Sad - Faculty of Technology, University of Niš, Leskovac - Faculty of Technical Sciences, University of Novi Sad - Faculty of Science and Mathematics, University of Novi Sad - Faculty of Technical Sciences, University of Priština, Kosovska Mitrovica - Institute for Technology of Nuclear and Other Mineral Raw Materials, Belgrade - Institute of Chemistry, Technology and Metallurgy, University of Belgrade - Institute for Testing of Materials IMS, Belgrade - Elixir Prahovo - DCP Hemigal, Leskovac

-The Chemical Industry & Chemical Engineering Quarterly (Chem.
+As an international peer-reviewed research journal, the Chemical Industry & Chemical Engineering Quarterly (Chem.
 Ind.
 Chem.
 Eng.
-Q.), as an international peerreviewed research journal, invites contributions of original and novel fundamental research related to the chemical industry and chemical engineering and connected areas.
-Papers describing novel theory and its application to practice, as well as those reporting experimental work, which is soundly interpreted, are welcome.
+Q.) invites contributions of original and novel fundamental research related to the chemical industry and chemical engineering and connected areas.
+Papers describing novel theory and its application to practice, as well as those reporting experimental work that is soundly interpreted, are welcome.